LeeCampbell/IntroToRx/content/16_TestingRx.md

 ### Start

-The `TestScheduler`'s `Start()` method runs everything that has been scheduled, gradually advancing virtual time as necessary if any of the work was queued for a specific time.
+The `TestScheduler`'s `Start()` method runs everything that has been scheduled, advancing virtual time as necessary for work items that were queued for a specific time.
 We take the same example again and swap out the `AdvanceBy(long)` calls for a single `Start()` call.

 ```csharp
 var scheduler = new TestScheduler();